The Later-Life Living Map

 Download the Downsizing Checklist (PDF) and start at your speed.

-There are different levels of housing and care designed for different life stages.
+There are different types of housing and care designed for different needs, timelines, and levels of support.
 None of them means failure.
 Each exists for a specific reason.
-Understanding them early doesn’t force a decision—it simply replaces fear with clarity.

-My role is not to tell you where you’ll end up.
+My role is not to tell you where you will end up.

 The Path, at a Glance (Senior Living Options)